Ouranosaurus: Postcranial skeleton

 The hindlimbs were large and robust to accommodate the weight of the body and strong enough to allow a bipedal walk.
 The femur was slightly longer than the tibia.
 This may indicate that the legs were used as pillars, and not for sprinting.
 Taquet concluded that Ouranosaurus was not a good runner because the fourth trochanter, the attachment point for the large retractor muscles connected to the tail base, was weakly developed.
 The foot was narrow with only three toes and relatively long.

-In the pelvis, the prepubis was very large, rounded and directed obliquely upwards.